edouard/human-markdown-reference/README.md

 # Internationalization

-Chances are that you need a different language than English.
+You may need a different language than English.
 Check in the [markdown-reference](http://github.com/edouard/human-markdown-reference/tree/master/markdown-reference/) directory to see the available languages.

 Add a help link to the reference: